 Jewish Languages: Hebrew & Yiddish

 In Partnership with Qesher, an International Jewish Cultural Organization

 The Jewish people have been multilingual for most of their history, mainly because of their geographical diversity.
 Therefore, the Jewish Languages, except for Hebrew, are a variety of dialects and languages created by the Jewish communities in the diaspora.
 The Jewish people have adopted not only the various languages spoken in their homelands but also adopted a good number of Jewish hybrid languages.

-At Jump On Languages, we are excited to offer classes of some of the most popular Jewish Languages: Hebrew, Yiddish and Ladino.
+At Jump On Languages, we are excited to offer classes of some of the most popular Jewish Languages: Hebrew and Yiddish.
 Our teachers are exceptionally knowledgeable on these spoken/written Jewish languages and their unique history and cultural influence.